Sex Estimation from Long Bones and the Sub-Adult Sex Problem

 Last updated:

-Postcranial metric sex estimation exploits the body-size sexual dimorphism of the human skeleton.
+Postcranial metric sex estimation relies on the body-size sexual dimorphism of the human skeleton.
 Males, on average, have larger long bones, wider joint surfaces, and heavier cortical bone than females of the same population.
-These differences can be expressed as discriminant functions: linear combinations of measurements that maximally separate the two sexes in the reference sample.
+These differences are expressed as discriminant functions: linear combinations of measurements that maximally separate the two sexes in the reference sample.
 Applied to an unknown individual's measurements, the function places the individual on the discriminant axis and assigns a sex based on whether the score falls above or below the population-specific sectioning point.

 The logic of the discriminant function requires that several conditions are met.
 First, the reference sample must be sex-documented (known sex from records, not estimated from the skeleton).
 Second, the reference sample must be demographically representative of the population the unknown individual is most likely from.
 Third, the measurements must be taken in a standardised way using a calibrated instrument.
 Fourth, the sectioning point, which defines the threshold between the male and female zones, must be derived from the same reference sample used to develop the function, or cross-validated on an independent sample from the same population.